wharfkit/website/src/lib/docs/AccountKit/ResourceMethod.md

 ## Arguments

-- `resourceType`: An enumeration representing the type of resource.
+- `resourceType`: A string representing the type of resource.
 Supported types include 'cpu', 'net', and 'ram'.

 ## Return Value

-The resource method returns a [resource](/docs/account-kit/resource) instance, detailing the specified resource's usage and capacity.
+The resource method returns a [resource](/docs/account-kit/resource) instance.